Macron offers Britain’s May support in fight against terrorism - Nigeria Today

 “It’s obviously in the past been linked to acts of violence, and the less of this material that is on the internet, clearly that is for the better,’’ the source said.

-The post Macron offers Britain’s May support in fight against terrorism appeared first on Vanguard News.
+The post Macron offers Britain’s May support in fight against terrorism appeared first on BusinessDay : News you can trust.

 Do you something awesome to share with the world?
 Click here to share